Ladies' Home Journal

-Ladies' Home Journal was an American magazine last published by the Meredith Corporation.
+Ladies' Home Journal was an American magazine that ran until 2016 and was last published by the Meredith Corporation.
 It was first published on February 16, 1883, and eventually became one of the leading women's magazines of the 20th century in the United States.
 In 1891, it was published in Philadelphia by the Curtis Publishing Company.
 In 1903, it was the first American magazine to reach one million subscribers.

-In the late 20th century, changing tastes and competition from television caused it to lose circulation.
-Sales of the magazine declined as the publishing company struggled.
+In the late 20th century, the rise of television caused sales of the magazine to decline as the publishing company struggled.
 On April 24, 2014, Meredith announced it would stop publishing the magazine as a monthly with the July issue, stating it was "transitioning Ladies' Home Journal to a special interest publication".
-It was then available quarterly on newsstands only, though its website remained in operation.
+It became available quarterly on newsstands only, though its website remained in operation.
 The last issue was published in 2016.

-Ladies' Home Journal was one of the Seven Sisters, as a group of women's service magazines were known.
+Ladies' Home Journal was one of the Seven Sisters.
 The name was derived from the Greek myth of the "seven sisters", also known as the Pleiades.

 Early history

-The Ladies' Home Journal was developed from a popular double-page supplement in the American newspaper Tribune and Farmer titled Women at Home.
-Women at Home was written by Louisa Knapp Curtis, wife of the paper's publisher Cyrus H. K. Curtis.
-After a year it became an independent publication, with Knapp as editor for the first six years.
+The Ladies' Home Journal was developed from a double-page supplement in the American newspaper Tribune and Farmer titled Women at Home.
+Women at Home was written by Louisa Knapp Curtis, wife of the paper's publisher, Cyrus H. K. Curtis.
+After a year, it became an independent publication, with Knapp as editor for the first six years.
 Its original name was The Ladies' Home Journal and Practical Housekeeper, but Knapp dropped the last three words in 1886.